00sapo/LaudareAnnotator/Readme.md

 If a window shows up saying that "Inkscape has received additional data" but that "there was no error", that is ok.

+## TODO

+1. Importing annotations into Inkscape for visualizing them is possible and easy
+2. The plugin performs check of formal correctness of the annotations, but that part can largely be improved
+3. Provide some good general-purpose color palette and tweak the Inkscape UI in order to decrease the probability of errors (this would become a full Inkscape config folder)
+4. Add ability for automatic detection of shapes inside the bounding boxes
+5. Right now, stroke and fill colors are checked in an "or" fashion: shapes with different color in shape and fill will be labeled in an unpredictable way

 ## Credits